 The names and statements of those standing for election to the working group can be viewed below, further names may be added until the 29th of May.
 If you wish to stand please email us a statement to be published here by 5pm on the 28th of May.

-There will be a paper ballot if more than 9 people are standing, or if objections to those standing are recieved.
+There will be a paper ballot if objections to those standing are recieved.
 If you have an objection to any of those standing please email us stating the reason for your objection, this will be read out anonymously at the SGM.

 To vote in the election you must:

 1. Be a member of the Permaculture Association

 If you cannot be present in person you may vote by email, post or proxy, if you wish to vote by email or post, or to nominate a proxy please contact us.